ngernest/kmt/README.md

 of their normal forms.

 If you don't specify a theory, the default will be the theory of booleans.

+If you give just one term, `kmt` will normalize it for you.

 Run `kmt --help` for command-line help in a manpage-like format.

 ## What is the syntax?

 A Kleene algebra with tests breaks syntax into two parts: tests (or prediates) and actions.
 Actions are in some sense the 'top level', as every test is an action.

-We use the following syntax, where `a` and `b` are tests, `p` and `q` are actions.
+We use the following syntax, where `a` and `b` are tests and `p` and `q` are actions.
 The following is the core Kleene algebra notation;
-individual theories can introduce their own notations.
+individual theories introduce their own notations.

 | Tests   | Interpretation   |
 | :-----: | :--------------- |